 The best way is to look for an agency or recruiter who is registered with The Recruitment & Employment Confederation (REC).
-This is the industry body who ensures the regulation of recruiters and enforces codes of best practice for us.
+This is the industry body that ensures the regulation of recruiters and enforces codes of best practice for us.

 Click on the member directory and type in your postcode.
 This will bring up recruitment agencies and agents in your area who meet the standards of best practices when it comes to finding you your next hire.